BainEsTaF/ExamProject/README.md

 Vigenere Auto Cracker -
-This code automatically selects the key for the encrypted text according to Visener.
+This code automatically selects the key for the encrypted text according to Vigener.
 This project used only for Final Exam